openlibhums/memory-alpha/content/pages/support/analytics/reporting.md

 - Workflow report
 - Experimental reports

-## Press Report
+## Press report

 This report summarises the overall performance of the press, including analytics around the number of publications and usage data across journals.
 This report uses the dates specified in the filter when retrieving data.

 > [!TIP]
 > If you wish to review statistics over a year, we recommend setting the end date not on 31/12 but on 01/01 of the year following.